 In 2017, Igarapé began rolling out a new digital platform, the Forced Migration Observatory, which offers a geo-referenced and interactive view of the distribution of internally-displaced persons in Brazil over time.
-Brazil does not have adequate mechanisms in place to measure the scale of forced displacement in the country, nor does it have a legal framework quaranteeing rights to people displaced by natural disasters, infrastructure projects and urban and rural violence.
-Preliminary results were presented at the 2017 Build Peace conference in Colombia, with coverage in 2017 in more than 120 media outlets, including 13 op-eds published in prominent outlets, such as The Guardian, The World Economic Forum, Americas Quarterly and others.
-Igarapé mobilized in support of the approval of a new migration bill (PL 13.455/2017), and also contributed to the approval of bill 557/2016, which provides for certain tax exemptions for refugees.
+Brazil does not have adequate mechanisms in place to measure the scale of forced displacement in the country, nor does it have a legal framework guaranteeing rights to people displaced by natural disasters, infrastructure projects and urban and rural violence.
+Preliminary results were presented at the 2017 Build Peace conference in Colombia.
+Igarapé mobilized in support of the approval of a new migration bill (PL 13.455/2017), and also contributed to the approval of bill 557/2016, which provides certain tax exemptions for refugees.